Lavkush24/Python-Projects-Learning/README.md

 - Canny edges detection
     - applciatioin where i can control the min and max threshold values so see how they affect the image edge detection

+# DAY 6 (12 Dec 2025)
+- ## Image pyramids
+    - image pyramid is the stack of high resolutin to low resolution images stack . the stack is look like pyramid that why it is known as the image pyramid.
+        - have two type 1. gaussian pyramid  2.
+Laplacian pyramid
+        #### two functions to access them 1. cv.pyrUp() 2. cv.pyrDown()